aws-samples/saga-choreography-pattern/README.md

 The source code in this repo provides sample code for implementation of the saga choreography pattern on AWS.
 Below diagram depicts the architecture created by this source code.

-1. It has three services, namely - Order, Inventory and Payment services which are implemnted as Lambdas.
+1. It has three microservices, namely - Order, Inventory and Payment services which are implemented as Lambdas.
-2. Each service is exposed through an APIGateway endpoint.
+2. Each service is exposed through an APIGateway REST endpoint.
 3. Each service has a data store - implemnted as DynamoDB tables.
 4. Each services publishes messages and consumes them on Amazon EventBridge.

 ![Architecture Diagram](architecture.png)

-## License

-This library is licensed under the MIT-0 License.
-See the LICENSE file.

 ## Prerequisites